sunfounder/davinci-kit-for-raspberry-pi/docs/source/iot/quick_guide_on_cloud4RPi.rst

 .. image:: img/cloud2.png
   :align: center

-Once logged in, you should see two buttons at the top of Cloud4RPi's webpage, **Devices** to display the device connections and **Control Panels** to display the information received or sent from the Raspberry Pi on the webpage.
+Once logged in, you should see two buttons at the top of Cloud4RPi, **Devices** to display the device connections and **Control Panels** to display the information received or sent from the Raspberry Pi on the webpage.

 .. image:: img/cloud3.png
   :align: center